Spec Marketplace Progress Security GitHub

 Standalone

-PostgreSQL · Single Node
+PostgreSQL · single node

 Deploy to a server.
 Same binary, same config.
 Add a database for persistence and your team is running.